Garibaldi

 Poet, translator, editor, scholar

-Born in Reykjavik, Iceland, Garibaldi has published seven volumes of poetry since 1983, and translated poetry, short stories and critical works.
+Born in Reykjavik, Iceland, Garibaldi has published ten volumes of poetry since 1983, and translated poetry, short stories and critical works.
 He holds an MA degree in Comparative Literature from the University of British Columbia, Vancouver, Canada.

 Garibaldi has published poetry and short stories in newspapers and magazines, both in Iceland and abroad, along with articles on literature, as well as translations of critical articles and books on literature and literary theory.